CCI-Tools/cate/docs/source/architecture.rst

 its WebAPI.

 The source for building Cate containers is hosted at https://github.com/CCI-Tools/cate-docker and pre-build images are hosted at `https://quay.io <https://quay.io/bcdev/cate-webapi/>`_.
+The repository will soon be made public.
 In the future, cate container images may support a way to launch both the cate webapi as well as jupyter notebooks under a single environment.
 This can provide users access to their persistant storage and remote cate workspace in jupyter notebooks for any further analysis or to develop cate operators.

 CateHub
 -------
 CateHub exploits cloud environments to spawn Cate Docker to multiple users with attached computational resources and persistant storage.
 Such a design pattern is very similar to JupyterHub_.
 Hence, CateHub's architecture is derived from it.
 At its core is a so-called hub server that facilitates interaction with its sub-components that handle its house keeping tasks.
 The hub can be managed over its REST API.
 This REST API is used in Cate's GUI (web or desktop) to start cate WebAPI services for each user.
 The relevant sub-components of CateHub are described here for illustrating their roles in Cate SaaS.

 - The spawner component of the hub, communicates with the Kubernetes Cluster via its Kubernetes API to spawn pods containing Cate docker containers.
 A customisable configuration requests computational resources and persistant storage